How Does Analog Tape Work? – The Magic Of Tape Recording

 Using a master tape recorder has been a “secret sauce” in many a music producer’s signature sound, whether it’s in plugin format or hardware.
 Further, hardware limitations force you to be more creative as opposed to relying on technology.

-Furthermore, while this may not be related to recording, analog mediums like vinyl records are better than digital because they support artists more.
-If you’d like to learn more about digital streaming vs. analog, have a look at our article on how vinyl records work.
+Furthermore, while this may not be related to recording, analog mediums like vinyl records are better than digital because they support artists more

 What Is The Advantage Of Digital Audio Over Analog?